cms-analysis/HiggsAnalysis-CombinedLimit/contributing.md

 We are, however, always happy to help if there is an issue.

 We use linting as part of our ci/cd for the python code.
-That means your code will be checked automatically, and you must make sure it confirms to certain rules.
+That means your code will be checked automatically, and you must make sure it conforms to certain rules.

-Currently no linting or automatic checks of C++ code is implemented.
+Currently no linting or automatic checks of C++ code are implemented.
 Although we do not have a well-defined style guide for C++, we always appreciate readable and well-formatted code.

 ### Technical details on linting